 - He probably had no intention of publicizing his inventions anyways, and nobody in town would probably figure out how it worked.

 - ...And that information from the future saved Doc's life in the first film.

-- Aside from the first film having the words side as if from the comic book, Spider-Man 2 has Otto Octavious telling Peter that "Intelligence is not a privilege; it's a gift.
+- Aside from the first film having the words said as in the comic book, Spider-Man 2 has Otto Octavius telling Peter that "Intelligence is not a privilege; it's a gift.
 And you use it for the good of mankind."
 In the climax, Peter echoes these words to him to Break Him By Talking.